GraphQLGuide/book/text/bg.md

 }
 ```

-We see the current package’s version, which was `0.13.1` at time of writing. npm packages follow **SemVer**, a convention for version numbering:
+We see the current package’s version, which was `0.13.1` at the time of writing. npm packages follow **SemVer**, a convention for version numbering:

 `[major version].[minor version].[patch version]`

-Major version changes mean that the library’s API has been changed in an incompatible way—if we write our code to use version `1.0.0` of a library (for example, using the library’s function `doThis()`), our code will probably break if we switch to version `2.0.0`.
+Major version changes mean the library’s API has been changed in an incompatible way—if we write our code to use version `1.0.0` of a library (for example, using the library’s function `doThis()`), our code will probably break if we switch to version `2.0.0`.
 (For example, if the library renamed `doThis` to `doThat`, and our code were still called `doThis()`, we’d get an error.)
 Minor and patch version changes do not break the API—if we write our code using version `1.0.0` of a library, we can safely upgrade to version `1.0.8` or `1.4.0`.

 Minor version changes mean that functionality has been added—if we write our code using version `1.4.0`, it may break if we switch to version `1.3.0`, because it may use a feature introduced in minor version 4.
 Patch version changes mean that bugs have been fixed—if we switch from `1.0.8` to `1.0.7`, our code may stop working because of the bug that was fixed in patch version 8.